Scholarly Pairings for Academic & Research Collaboration (SPARC)

 Morgan Pratte is an undergraduate student at SUNY University at Buffalo.
 She will be entering her junior year this fall as a Biomedical Sciences major.
-Morgan is currently working over the summer of 2012 in the Department of Family Medicine at Upstate Medical University as a summer research assistant, where she works with Dr. Morley on a variety of projects, including studies on childhood obesity, tobacco control and schizophrenia (the Genetic Psychiatry Cohort).
-She plans to attend graduate school for public health.
-Her research interests are broad but include disease prevention, management of chronic diseases, and mental healt
+Morgan is currently working over the summer of 2012 in the Department of Family Medicine at Upstate Medical University as a summer research assistant, where she works with Dr. Morley on a variety of projects, including studies on medical education, childhood obesity, tobacco control and schizophrenia (the Genetic Psychiatry Cohort).
+She plans to attend chiropractic school.
+Her research interests are broad but include disease prevention, management of chronic diseases, and mental health.

 |Jeanette M. Zoeckler MPH is a graduate of the CNYMPH program (2011).
 For her culminating project in this program, Ms. Zoeckler completed a mixed methods study exploring predictive factors for patients with work-related respiratory disease as they return to work (RTW) through the Occupational Health Clinical Center (OHCC), an operating unit of the Department of Family Medicine at SUNY Upstate.
 The work was supervised by Dr. Donald Cibula (CNYMPH), Dr. Michael Lax (Medical Director of OHCC and a faculty member in the DFM), and Dr. Morley.
 Following completion for her MPH, Ms. Zoeckler was appointed as a consulting post-graduate research fellow through the DFM, assigned to continue the RTW project and initiate a number of new studies.
 At present, the RTW project will be presented in a poster at the annual meeting American Public Health Association in October, 2012, and in two oral sessions at the North American Primary Care Research Group (NAPCRG) annual meeting in New Orleans in December 2012.
 Additionally, the first manuscript has been submitted to the American Journal of Industrial Medicine, where it is presently under consideration.|